alykhan10/Project-4-Automotive-Modes/README.md

 ● Processed input data for instantaneous speed and lateral acceleration using MATLAB, obtained from digital sensors
 ● Implemented pseudocode for driving logic, opting for 'economy' mode when vehicle speed is less than 100km/h
-● Configured a connection for control signal to allow 'high performance' mode when acceleration is more than 3m/s^2
+● Configured a connection for the signal, allowing 'high performance' mode when acceleration is more than 3m/s^2